pi-star-2025/pi_star/Pi Fundamentals/crossed_circles.md

 The number (3.141592653589793238462643383279502884197) starts to evince sharp angles, which elude to a high distance between universes.
 As a result, there is a lot of pain/pleasure originating from lightening, which is recycled into our nervous systems.

 The multiverse says then that lightening and the spirit of our universe is rather "glorious".
-These straight-lines are *strong* compared to other worlds, and the ambitions are vast.
+These straight-lines are *strong* compared to other worlds, and the resulting updates can be vast.